Fatima-css/aws-VPC-three-tier-architecture-lab/README.md

 ---

-### 2. Upload the app-tier folder to the S3 bucket that you created in part 0.
+**2. Upload the app-tier folder to the S3 bucket that you created in part 0.**

 <img src="vpc/add app folder in S3 bucket.png" alt="upload folder to s3" width="600"/>

 ---

-### 3. Go back to the App Instance's SSM session to install the necessary software components to run the backend application
+**3. Go back to the App Instance's SSM session to install the necessary software components to run the backend application**

-- ** a.
-Install NVM (Node Version Manager):NVM lets us install and switch between different Node.js versions.
+- a.
+Install NVM (Node Version Manager):
+NVM lets us install and switch between different Node.js versions.
 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash
 source ~/.bashrc
 ```
-- ** b.
-Install Node.js (version 16): Our app requires Node.js v16 to run.
+- b.
+Install Node.js (version 16):
+ Our app requires Node.js v16 to run.
 ```
 nvm install 16
 nvm use 16
 ```
-- ** c.
-Install PM2
+- c.
+Install PM2:
 PM2 is a process manager that keeps the Node.js app running in the background.
 Even if we close the SSM session or the instance restarts, PM2 ensures the app stays alive.
 ```